 There are three main parts of the ear: outer, middle, and inner:

 - The outer ear is the opening outside of the body.

 - The middle ear houses delicate bones that aid in hearing.

 - The inner ear holds organs that control hearing and balance.

 The Eustachian tube regulates air pressure within the middle ear, connecting it to the back of the nose and throat.

 Who is most likely to get middle ear infections?

-Middle ear infection is more common in children and is the most prevalent childhood illness other than a cold.
-Ear infections occur most commonly between age 3 months and 3 years and are common until age 8.
-One-fourth of all children will have repeated ear infections; and five to ten percent will develop a hole on the eardrum from fluid pressure.
+Middle ear infection is more common in children and is the most common childhood illness (other than a cold).
+Ear infections occur most often between age 3 months and 3 years, and are common until age 8 years.
+One-fourth of all children will have repeated ear infections; five to ten percent will develop a hole on the eardrum from fluid pressure.
 This hole usually heals in one week.

-For many reasons, children usually get more ear infections than adults.
-First, they usually get more colds and respiratory infections than adults.
-Second, the Eustachian tube is shorter and has less of a slope in children than in adults.
+Children usually get more ear infections than adults.
+They usually get more colds and respiratory infections than adults, and the Eustachian tube is shorter and has less of a slope in children than in adults.

-Other contributing factors for middle ear infections include the following:
+Other factors that can lead to middle ear infections include the following: